Annual Amish and Plain Anabaptist Studies Conference

 Hotel Millersburg is listed on the U.S. Department of Interior's National Register of Historic Places and is located in the Millersburg National Historic district.

 APASA will hold its main sessions in the Hotel Millersburg.
-The rates are a real bargain but reservations must be made by June 1.
+The rates are a real bargain but the hold on rooms (June 1) has past and rooms are available to the public now.
+While rooms are available, the reduced rate is still extended.
 Mention "Amish Conference" when calling to receive the discounted rates.
 You must call to receive these rates; rates will not be honored for internet reservations.

 Thursday, August 1 (also good for for Wednesday, July 31):